e-vdb/Memory-game/README.md

 To play the game, save the following files in the same directory.

 * Memory.py : Python script
-* Images folder containing characters pictures (in .gif)
+* Images folder :  characters pictures (in .gif) for GUI

 ## Tkinter interface